Opportunities can still be found despite macro uncertainties

 PIMCO Balanced Income & Growth Fund

-The PIMCO Balanced Income & Growth Fund is a global multi-sector strategy that seeks to combine PIMCO’s total return investment process and philosophy with income maximization.
-The Portfolio construction is founded on the principle of diversification across a broad range of equity and global fixed income securities.
-The fund has a historical annualised dividend yield of 7.24% p.a.
+The PIMCO Balanced Income & Growth Fund is a global multi-sector strategy that seeks to combine PIMCO’s total return investment process and philosophy with income maximisation.
+The portfolio construction is founded on the principle of diversification across a broad range of equity and global fixed income securities.
+The fund has a historical annualised dividend yield of 7.01% p.a.

 Bond Funds